 The passion I have for supporting new parents is shaped by my own experience of becoming a mother.
 I realised how a woman’s experience of birth, her care and her choices impacts on so much of life after birth.
 As an antenatal practitioner, it is important to me to provide the opportunity for women and their partners to identify how they can increase their chances of a positive birth experience, wherever and however that birth unfolds.
 Knowing this is a good foundation for the new family.
-I am now one of NCT’s ‘Excellent Practitioners’ – must be doing something right! 🙂
+I am now a senior practitioner with NCT (National Childbirth Trust).

 In 2016 I was delighted to be part of the team setting up the first NCT postnatal courses in Wales.
 NCT postnatal courses provide opportunity for new mothers to make sense of their new life and gain support from other new mothers.
 As a facilitator of these courses my skill is in enabling women to find their own way, providing them with good quality information, opportunity for discussion and respecting the individual way they parent.